 Section 3 – Upon ratification of this Constitution by the same criteria, the offices and authority of every Senator and Representative within the United States shall be nullified; and the authority of every city council or equivalent body of local government to enact local ordinances shall be revoked.
 Thereafter any existing statute, regulation, or ordinance not superseded or abrogated by this Constitution shall remain enforceable until an aggregate vote of fifty-one percent is attained for a precinct-certified reform among at least ninety-five percent of precincts subject to its enforcement.
 And no reform alternative shall abridge or abrogate the rights guaranteed by this Constitution; nor shall any such reform be superseded, unless by electoral initiative.

-Section 4 – The first full weekend of each season but winter, and the final full weekend before the latter season, an electoral initiative shall be held in every voting precinct in the United States, except where no candidate, nor any proposition, shall have qualified for ballot placement.
+Section 4 – During the first full weekend of each season but winter, and the final full weekend before the latter season, an electoral initiative shall be held in every voting precinct in the United States, except where no candidate, nor any proposition, shall have qualified for ballot placement.

-The summer electoral initiative shall be the customary weekend of election for every elective office within the United States; so that upon ratification of this Constitution, all elected officials whose terms would have ended in the year of ratification shall serve until the nearest, future summer electoral initiative.
+The summer electoral initiative shall be the customary weekend of election for every elective office within the United States; so that upon ratification of this Constitution, all elected officials whose terms would have ended in the year of ratification shall serve until the nearest summer electoral initiative.

 Every public official within the United States but the President, either elected or appointed by an elected officer, may be replaced in a summer electoral initiative when, among an option of any precinct-certified candidates who meet all other qualifications for the office of an incumbent, an option to require the immediate replacement of an appointee by the appointer, where applicable, and an option to retain the status quo, one of the two former options receives an aggregate of fifty-one percent of votes cast for said office, among at least ninety-five percent of precincts subject to its oversight and authority.
 Nor shall the aforementioned appointer during the existing term remove the duly-elected replacement-appointee from office, unless for misconduct therein; though all public officials may be replaced in any electoral initiative when a vacating of their offices for any other reason shall have necessitated a special election.